- Adult- $15.95 per person

 About Current River Cavern:One of the prettier show caves in Missouri, Current River Cavern, formerly called “Big Spring Onyx Cavern”, is exceptionally well decorated with a wide variety of natural cave formations.
 A year round stream flows through the tour passage beneath the boardwalk and a small waterfall can be seen flowing from a side passage after heavy rains.
 The temperature inside the cave is a cool 58°F year round, very nice on a hot summer day.
 Current River Cavern is the first commercial cave with absolutely no wires for lighting.
 We use remote controlled, battery powered LED lights that give off a restricted light spectrum and minimal heat so as not to disturb the cave life or promote algae growth which can damage formations.
 There is a flat boardwalk that covers most of the tour section.

-Tours of Current River Cavern cost $16 per adult, $ 9 per child under 12 and are given all day during our hours of operation.
-The tour lasts 25-30 minutes.
+Available all day during our hours of operation.
+The tour lasts 30-45 minutes.

 Flashlights are available to borrow in the gift shop so you can look around.
-We allow photography inside the cave so bring your camera!
-Please, no flash photography of sleeping bats.
+NO flash photography in the cave.

 Frequently Asked Questions